 3.3.7 SECURITY REQUIREMENT Provide a system capability that compares and synchronizes internal system clocks with an authoritative source to generate time stamps for audit records.
-ASSESSMENT OBJECTIVE Determine if, for an organizational system that processes, stores, or transmits CUI: 3.3.7[a] internal system clocks are used to generate time stamps for audit records.
+ASSESSMENT OBJECTIVE Determine if:

+3.3.7[a] internal system clocks are used to generate time stamps for audit records.
 3.3.7[b] an authoritative source with which to compare and synchronize internal system clocks is specified.
 3.3.7[c] internal system clocks used to generate time stamps for audit records are compared to and synchronized with the specified authoritative time source.
-POTENTIA TENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Audit and accountability policy; procedures addressing time stamp generation; system design documentation; security plan; system configuration settings and associated documentation; system audit records; other relevant documents or records].
-Interview: Interview : [SELECT FROM: Personnel with information security responsibilities; system or network administrators; system developers].
-Test : [SELECT FROM: Mechanisms implementing time stamp generation].
+POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Audit and accountability policy; procedures addressing time stamp generation; system design documentation; security plan; system configuration settings and associated documentation; system audit logs and records; other relevant documents or records].
+[SELECT FROM: Personnel with information security responsibilities; system or network administrators; system developers].
+Test: [SELE CT FROM: Mechanisms implementing time stamp generation].
+DISCUSSIO N ON SECURITY REQUIREMENT 3.3.7

-3.3.8 SECURITY REQUIREMENT Protect audit information and audit tools from unauthorized access, modification, and deletion.
-ASSESSMENT OBJECTIVE Determine if, for an organizational system that processes, stores, or transmits CUI: 3.3.8[a] audit information is protected from unauthorized access.
+3.3.8 SECURITY REQUIREMENT Protect audit information and audit logging tools from unauthorized access, modification, and deletion.
+ASSESSMENT OBJECTIVE Determine if: 3.3.8[a] audit information is protected from unauthorized access.
 3.3.8[b] audit information is protected from unauthorized modification.
 3.3.8[c] audit information is protected from unauthorized deletion.
-3.3.8[d] audit tools are protected from unauthorized access.
-3.3.8[e] audit tools are protected from unauthorized modification.
-3.3.8[f] audit tools are protected from unauthorized deletion.
-POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Audit and accountability policy; access control policy and procedure procedures addressing protection of audit information; security plan; system design documentation; system configuration settings and associated documentation, system audit records; audit tools; other relevant documents or records].
-Interview: [SELECT FROM: Personnel with audit and accountability responsibilities; personnel information security responsibilities; system or network administrators; system developers].
-Test: [SELECT FROM: Mechanisms implementing audit information protection].
-SUPPLEMENTAL GUIDANCE FOR SECURITY REQUIREMENT 3.3.8
+3.3.8[d] audit logging tools are protected from unauthorized access.
+3.3.8[e] audit logging tools are protected from unauthorized modification.
+3.3.8[f] audit logging tools are protected from unauthorized deletion.
+Examine: [] [] [Interview: A ASSESSMENT METHODS AND OBJECTS [SELECT FROM: Audit and accountability policy; access control policy and procedures; procedures addressing protection of audit information; security plan; system design documentation; system configuration settings and associated documentation, system audit logs and records; audit logging tools; other relevant documents or records].
+[SELECT FROM: Personnel with audit and accountability responsibilities; personnel with information security responsibilities; system or network administrators; system developers].
+ECT FROM: Mechanisms implementing audit information protection].
+DISCUSSIC ON ON SECURITY REQUIREMENT 3.3.8

-3.3.9 SECURITY REQUIREMENT Limit management of audit functionality to a subset of privileged users.
-ASSESSMENT OBJECTIVE Determine if, for an organizational system that processes, stores, or transmits CUI: 3.3.9[a] a subset of privileged users granted access to manage audit functionality is defined.
-3.3.9[b] management of audit functionality is limited to the defined subset of privileged users.
-POTENTIA POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Audit and accountability policy; access control policy and procedures; procedures addressing protection of audit information; security plan; system design documentation; system configuration settings and associated documentation, system-generated list of privileged users with access to management of audit functionality; access authorizations; access control list; system audit records; other relevant documen or records].
+3.3.9 SECURITY REQUIREMENT Limit management of audit logging functionality to a subset of privileged users.
+ASSESSMENT OBJECTIVE Determine if:

+3.3.9[a] a subset of privileged users granted access to manage audit logging functionality is defined.
+3.3.9[b] management of audit logging functionality is limited to the defined subset of privileged users.
+POTENTIA L ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Audit and accountability policy; access control policy and procedures; procedures addressing protection of audit information; security plan; system design documentation; system configuration settings and associated documentation; access authorizations; system-generated list of privileged users with access to management of audit logging functionality; access control list; system audit logs and records; other relevant documents or records].
 Interview: [SELECT FROM: Personnel with audit and accountability responsibilities; personnel with information security responsibilities; system or network administrators; system developers].
-Test: [SELECT FROM: Mechanisms managing access to audit functionality].
+Test: [SELE CT FROM: Mechanisms managing access to audit logging functionality].
+DISCUSSIO N ON SECURITY REQUIREMENT 3.3.9